Skip to Content

 If you feel the pumpkin dip is too heavy, then fold in some whipped cream.
 The addition of whipped cream will lighten the dish, both in color and texture.

-An aerial view of the finished pumpkin dip in a square bowl, topped with Ready Whip.
+An aerial view of the finished pumpkin dip in a square bowl, topped with ready whip.

 A close-up photo of the finished pumpkin dip with a shortbread cookie dipped into the dessert.